Probing Bardeen-Cooper-Schrieffer pairing and quasiparticle formation in ultracold gases by Rydberg atom spectroscopy

 In ultracold atomic systems, the search continues for local probes that can combine microscopic spatial resolution with the ability to measure spectral features of their quantum environment~\cite{PhysRevX.10.011018,PhysRevB.104.035133,PhysRevLett.129.120404}.
 Among these, Rydberg atoms have emerged as promising candidates for such local spectroscopic probes.
 Rydberg atoms, which are characterized by highly excited electronic states and a spatial extent of hundreds of nanometers~\cite{Urban_2009}, induce a finite-range potential in their environment (cf.\ \Fig{fig:Rydberg-BCS}).
 Through a tunable scattering process, particles from the environment can bind to the Rydberg atom at the Rydberg radius $r_{\mathrm{Ryd}}$, forming ultralong-range Rydberg molecules~\cite{greene2000creation,DeSalvo2015Ultralong,Eiles2019Trilobites,Fey2020Ultralong}.
 These exotic bound states have been proposed as microscopic probes for the spectral properties of a Bose--Einstein condensate (BEC)~\cite{schlagmuller2016probing}, Fermi gases~\cite{sous2020rydberg} and polaron formation~\cite{Gievers2024Probing}.
 In addition, for a one-dimensional system in equilibrium, the effect of a Rydberg impurity on the spatial dependence of the BCS gap parameter has been studied~\cite{Chien2024Breaking,PhysRevA.111.043316}.

 In this Letter, we describe how a heavy Rydberg impurity can be introduced to examine the local properties of paired superfluids (cf.\ \Fig{fig:Rydberg-BCS}).
 For this, we extend the application of the functional determinant approach~\cite{schmidt2018universal,wang_functional_2023} to anomalous fermion operators to obtain the absorption spectrum of the impurity.
-We show how each molecular absorption peak is generated by the breaking [cf.\ \Fig{fig:Rydberg-BCS}(a),(c)] or trapping [cf.\ \Fig{fig:Rydberg-BCS}(b)] of a Cooper pair.
+We show how each molecular absorption peak is generated by the breaking [cf.\ Figs.~\ref{fig:Rydberg-BCS}(a) and (c)] or trapping [cf.\ \Fig{fig:Rydberg-BCS}(b)] of a Cooper pair.
 The energy cost of breaking a Cooper pair allows for the measurement of the superconducting gap through shifts in the spectral peaks.

-Due to the large scale separation, Rydberg sensing allows to probe superfluid dynamics locally resolved and on ultrafast timescales.
-Strinkingly, we find that Rydberg impurities can be used to study the orthogonality catastrophe (OC) and quasiparticle formation in the long-time domain.
+Because of the large scale separation, Rydberg sensing allows one to probe superfluid dynamics locally resolved and on ultrafast timescales.
+Strikingly, we find that Rydberg impurities can be used to study the orthogonality catastrophe (OC) and quasiparticle formation in the long-time domain.
 The OC typically presents itself in heavy-impurity systems, where multiple particle-hole excitations lead to a Fermi edge and power-law decay of the spectrum~\cite{anderson_infrared_1967,Nozieres1969Singularities3,Gievers2025Subleading}.
 However, a gapped dispersion at the Fermi energy suppresses these excitations, essentially inducing an IR cutoff and enhancing quasiparticle formation~\cite{Chen2025Massgap}.
 Here, we show how the suppression of the OC allows us to verify intact trapping in the trimer state and quantify the dynamical transition into the quasiparticle regime from short- to long-time scales.
 With this method, one can combine the long-time dynamics of an impurity in a BCS state~\cite{Wang2022Heavy,Wang2022Exact} with the microscopic probing of individual Cooper pairs in a single experiment.

 \setsmalltitle{Model} We consider a three-dimensional Fermi gas with two spin components denoted by $\sigma=\left\{\uparrow,\downarrow\right\}$.
 The pairing between the components is modeled within the mean-field BCS approximation \cite{PhysRev.108.1175}.
-The BCS-Hamiltonian $\hat{H}_0$, without an impurity, takes the form ($\hbar=1$):
+The BCS Hamiltonian $\hat{H}_0$, without an impurity, takes the form ($\hbar=1$)